A new medical examiner system is being rolled-out across England and Wales to provide greater scrutiny of deaths.

 The Good Practice Series is a topical collection of focused summary documents, designed to be easily read and digested by medical examiners and other busy front-line staff, with links to further reading, guidance and support.
 Papers are published by the Royal College of Pathologists as follows:

-- Good Practice Series No. 1 – February 2021 – How medical examiners can support people of Black, Asian and minority ethnic heritage and their relatives.
+- Good practice series No. 1 – February 2021– How medical examiners can support people of Black, Asian and minority ethnic heritage and their relatives.

-The Royal College of Pathologists (RCPath) host a series of events on implementing medical examiners, the last of which took place on 25 April 2019.
+Implementing medical examiner events: The Royal College of Pathologists (RCPath) host a series of events on implementing medical examiners, the last of which took place on 25 April 2019.
 A report from the event is available on the RCPath website.

-Medical examiner training involves the completion of 26 core e-learning modules, followed by attendance at a face-to-face training day.
+Medical examiner training: Medical examiner training involves the completion of 26 core e-learning modules, followed by attendance at a face-to-face training day.
 More details can be found on the RCPath medical examiner training webpage.

-Medical examiner training involves the completion of 26 core e-learning modules, followed by attendance at a face-to-face training day.
+Medical examiner officer training: Medical examiner training involves the completion of 26 core e-learning modules, followed by attendance at a face-to-face training day.
 More details can be found on the RCPath medical examiner officer training webpage.

 The medical examiner officer training record and supporting documents are available on the RCPath webpage.